idk35325/chromebooks-blooguard-model-Linux-audio-fix-for-rw_legacy/README.md

 This project provides a tested **audio fix** for the **HP Chromebook x360 14a-ca0 / 14b-ca0** models when running **Linux** with **MrChromebox rw_legacy firmware**.

-If you’re using a **full ROM** flash, you probably don’t need this — this fix is designed for **rw_legacy users** who want to keep ChromeOS boot options but still have working audio in Linux.
+If you’re using a **full ROM** flash, you probably will need this — this fix is designed for **rw_legacy users** who want to keep ChromeOS boot options but still have working audio in Linux.

 ---